myrrlyn/apocrypha.es/priv/archive/1jjhjk.md

 fundamentally involve illicit deals with powerful demons from Oblivion.
 Some scholars have argued that destruction magic is applied Alteration, but I would argue that Mehrunes Dagon is at the root of sorcerous abilities.
-Conjuration and it's bastard cousin Necromancy aren't even subtle about hiding their connections to the foul planes of blasphemy which creep incessantly into our world, probing at the borders.
+Conjuration and its bastard cousin Necromancy aren’t even subtle about hiding their connections to the foul planes of blasphemy which creep incessantly into our world, probing at the borders.
 Alchemy is the only form of magic which is completely removed from all Daedric studies.